top of page

 The intersection of fashion and agriculture is our path to discuss issues of climate change and social and environmental justice, however we do not all have the capacity to engage in or develop solutions.
 This is why we begin with play and outreach to partner with other organisations.
 Connecting with different communities through community groups helps to foster a feeling of comfort so that deeper relationships can be built, and information and knowledge shared.

-OCM: In what ways do you work with nature to protect and restore the living world?
+OC.M: In what ways do you work with nature to protect and restore the living world?

-GA: By activating, reciprocating and cultivating relationships with all beings we are changing the narrative around sustainability so that it is always seen as the synchronised effort to address environmental and social issues, offering solutions that are diverse and multifaceted in nature to create flourishing futures for all.
+Growing A.R.C.: By activating, reciprocating and cultivating relationships with all beings we are changing the narrative around sustainability so that it is always seen as the synchronised effort to address environmental and social issues, offering solutions that are diverse and multifaceted in nature to create flourishing futures for all.
 Our work starts with direct contact through our material gardens, but then extends to society through material culture.
 Growing A.R.C. is a space to develop a holistic understanding of the complex relations within all ecosystems and the need for dynamic and specific solutions.
 It is a space for active participation to test ideas, and nurture relationships.

 The intersection of fashion and agriculture is our path to discuss the daunting and sometimes overwhelming issues of climate change and social and environmental justice.
 Play and the comfort of community is how we support and encourage individual action for collective good.